 However, sometimes these professionals do not follow the appropriate procedure of care and end up abusing or neglecting these hospice patients.
 This abuse or neglect can take many different forms, which will be discussed later.
 In addition to hurting the patient emotionally and perhaps physically, this phenomenon can cause family members anxiety and years of anguish.

-The personal injury lawyers at Agruss Law Firm, LLC have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The personal injury lawyers at Mike Agruss Law have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to hospice abuse or neglect, contact our office today for a free consultation.

 Types of Hospice Abuse and Neglect